Skip to content

 <Data Name="MandatoryLabel">S-1-16-12288</Data>

-Fields that drive every investigation:
+The fields that drive every investigation:

-• CommandLine — full argv (when the GPO is on).
+• CommandLine.
+Full argv (when the GPO is on).

-• NewProcessName — the binary path.
+• NewProcessName.
+The binary path.
 Combined with CommandLine this is the full execution.

-• TokenElevationType%%1936 Default (no elevation), %%1937 Full (UAC consent granted), %%1938 Limited (filtered).
+• TokenElevationType. %%1936 Default (no elevation), %%1937 Full (UAC consent), %%1938 Limited (filtered).
 A 1937 in a non-admin session is a privilege transition worth a closer look.

-• MandatoryLabel — integrity level SID.
-S-1-16-12288 is High (elevated), 8192 is Medium, 16384 System.
+• MandatoryLabel.
+Integrity level SID.
+S-1-16-12288 is High (elevated), 8192 Medium, 16384 System.

-4688 vs. Sysmon 1
+4688 versus Sysmon 1

 Field4688Sysmon 1